Getting started

 Reading an intelligence profile

 Every completed conversation generates an intelligence profile in your dashboard.
 This is the core of what Thayne does — it takes a raw conversation and turns it into something actionable.
-Here's what each part means.
-The four fit ratings shown below are the defaults — you can rename them or reduce the number of tiers in the link editor to match your use case.
+Here's what each part of the profile contains.

 Field